Additional Needs at Roe Valley

 It is important to remember that any pupil can experience a difficulty at some point of their school career.
 We create personalised learning plans to identify specific targets for pupils to achieve their potential.
 Our teachers are quick to recognise difficulties, plan for focused support, and evaluate progress.
 We analyse data precisely, highlight underachievement as well as low attainment, whilst also identifying our gifted and talented pupils.

-Support can take a great deal of forms.
-We provide focused learning support for the academic areas of Literacy and Numeracy as well as providing support for children who may have difficulty in concentrating, following instructions and routines or whose fine or gross motor skills are impacting on their learning.
+Support can take a great deal of forms, these can be both short term and long term.
+We provide focused learning support for the Curricular Areas as well as providing support for children who may have difficulty in concentrating, following instructions or routines, behaviour challenges, or whose fine or gross motor skills are impacting on their learning.
+Reasonable adjustments can be put in place to support a child socially, emotionally, behaviourally and academically.
+We are also very fortunate to have a Learning Support teacher within school, supporting the academic needs of the children.

 Alongside the Senior Leadership Team, Mrs Claire Boyd leads Additional Needs provision at Roe Valley IPS as part of a highly trained whole school staff.
-As well as access to a specialised Learning Support Room for groups or individuals to work with members of staff, we welcome outreach support from external providers including Western Education Support Team (WEST), Occupational Therapy, Speech and Language Therapy, the Reading Centre, Educational Psychology Service, Behaviour Support Team, Social, Emotional and Behavioural support Team, (SEBD), Child and Mental Health Services (CAMHS) Social Services and the Education Welfare Service.
+As well as access to a specialised Learning Support Room for groups or individuals to work with members of staff, we welcome outreach support from external providers from out LIT (Local Impact Team) as part of the new Graduated Response framework, as well as RISE NI and our local Dry Arch Hubs.